neonmik/Wave-Machine-Firmware/README.md

 - Alpha Release bugfixes:

+    - Uncofirmed
-    - Uncofirmed Bug: Notes and releases act strangly accross preset changes - some notes can get stuck.
+        - Bug: Notes and releases act strangly accross preset changes - some notes can get stuck.
 Can't really replicate yet, just noticed it doing it when Joe was playing...

 - Updates and Bugfixes:
     - Arp:
+        - Bug: chordRefresh doesn't release notes if you play more than MAX_ARP.
         - Bug: Hold knob looses pagination light (still has control as it locks as it leave) when moving fast while _any_ notes are in a sustained state.
         - Feature: Add arp octave direction function for later use.

-    - Feature: Check Sustain pedal functions.
-        - Bug: Normal Keys - When pressing notes *JUST* as you release the sustain, notes get released too.
-Still needs finessing

     - Controls:
         - Change the layout of controls: